demmer/bluebird-retry/README.md

 myfunc called 1 times
 myfunc called 2 times
 myfunc called 3 times
-i succeed the third time
+succeed the third time
 ```

+The function is executed by `Promise.try`, so it can return a simple value or a
+Promise that resolves successfully to indicate success, or it can throw an Error
+or a rejected promise to indicate failure.

 Note that the rejection messages from the first two failed calls
 were absorbed by `retry`.